RaccoonlabDev/mini_v2_node/README.md

 **Q&A**

 If you are strugguling with the software building, please refer to the build workflow [.github/workflows/build.yml](.github/workflows/build.yml) for a hint.
 If it doesn't help, you can open an issue.

+## 4. More examples

+- [RL UAV Lights node](https://github.com/RaccoonlabDev/uav_lights_node/tree/lights) is based on this template.
+You can consider it as an example.